 I took another step forward and poked the center of his chest.
-The grumble of my own voice through clenched teeth shocked even me.
+The grumble of my own voice through gritted teeth shocked even me.
 “You have no idea.”

 His gaze snatched down to mine as he took a half step back, trapped against the open door of his fancy car.
-Tingles of the electricity between us crackled on my skin.
+The electricity between us crackled on my skin.
 My breath quickened.

 The dim light of the parking garage played with the angles of his face.
 The perfection crumbled.
 A rogue curl of dark hair slipped to his forehead.
 The arrogant mask he wore fell away revealing confusion, trepidation, and hurt.

 He straightened his shoulders, adding to his height as he stared down at me, and sneered.
 “Is this your plan?
 You corner me in a parking garage and start touching me and giving me your best siren’s eyes?”

 He cackled and lifted his hands up as if touching me might give him some incurable disease.
 “God, you and your sister are alike.
 But I’m not my father.
 I’m not going to let a little horniness make me lose my mind.”

 I covered my mouth and mockingly wretched.
 “Ugh.
 I’m going to lose my lunch.”

 “Really?”
 He snickered under his breath.
 “Yes.
 That’s why you touched me.”

 “I was making a point.
 If you’re horny, that’s your problem.”
 Still, I stepped away from him.
 “Understand this: I’m not going to let you railroad my sister.”